Finding myself in Arizona

 “What this power is, I cannot say.
 All I know is that it exists… and it becomes available only when you are in that state of mind in which you know exactly what you want…and are fully determined not to quit until you get it.” – Alexander Graham Bell

 I knew what I wanted: To finish in under 13 hours.
 To run faster and prove that I could silence the Demons.
-So, with a half mile hill climb coming at mile 22.5, I knew it was time to decide.
-Would I walk the hill and shuffle jog/walk in?
+So, with a half-mile hill climb coming at mile 22.5, I knew it was time to decide.
+Would I walk the hill and shuffle jog/walk to the finish?
 Nobody else would ever care, but I would always have to look in the mirror and know that I folded.
-Or was it time to play, to run faster, power up that climb and keep the heat on the pedal.
+Or was it time to play, to run faster, power up that climb and keep the heat on?
 To push myself over the edge.
 To run like a warrior with his life on the line.
 To be willing to lose everything in order to win.
 I chose to play!

 Photos from Ironman Arizona 2014 can be viewed on the ET Photo Gallery.